angelolu/angelolu.github.io/index.md

 ---
 ## Hi, my name is Angelo!

-I'm a biomechanical engineering student at Queen's University (2021 candidate).
+I'm a biomechanical engineering student at Queen's University (Kingston, 2021 candidate).
 With over one year of industry experience developing firmware for embedded devices, I'm seeking to use my knowledge of product development lifecycles to support new product bring-ups.

 ### Skills